shen-leo/cosmos-game/README.md

 For the user authentication and stat tracking system to work, the local instance of the game must have the local user's MySQL credentials in the LoginForm (line 77), RegistrationForm (line 115), and User (line 105) classes.
 This will facilitate the connection between MySQL and Java.
 The database schema is called comp2522-game-cosmos.sql.
-Please ensure to run the code in the SQL file to create the database schema.
+Please ensure to run the code in the SQL file to create the database schema on your local machine.

 The default test account is **Username: test**, **Password: test1234**.
 The password will be stored in the MySQL database in its encrypted form.